5ergeyKrylov/rst/README.md

 Read the Word of God from your terminal

-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) [https://github.com/lukesmithxyz/kjv.git](https://github.com/lukesmithzyx/kjv.git) but using the Russian Synodal Translation
+Forked from [https://github.com/lukesmithxyz/kjv.git](https://github.com/lukesmithzyx/kjv.git) originally forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but using the Russian Synodal Translation

 ## Usage